WeiZongqi/CG-Net/README.md

 If you use our work, please consider cite .

 ```
-@misc{liang2021cgnet,
+@InProceedings{liang2021learning,
-title= {Learning Calibrated-Guidance for Object Detection in Aerial Images},
+      title={Learning Calibrated-Guidance for Object Detection in Aerial Images},
-author = {Dong Liang and Zongqi Wei and Dong Zhang and Qixiang Geng and Liyan Zhang and Han Sun and Huiyu Zhou and Mingqiang Wei and Pan Gao},
+      author={Dong, Liang and Zongqi, Wei and Dong, Zhang and Qixiang, Geng and Liyan, Zhang and Han, Sun and Huiyu, Zhou and Mingqiang, Wei and Pan, Gao},
-booktitle= {arXiv:2103.11399},
+      booktitle ={arXiv:2103.11399},
-year = {2021}
+      year={2021}
 }
 ```